Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 Reduce how attractive your abode is to the pests by:

-• Cleaning countertops thoroughly after meals.
+• Cleaning countertops thoroughly after meals to prevent ants in the kitchen.

 • Wiping up spills promptly.